 Pay decisions are made by the Salaries Committee and reported annually to the Full Governing Body.
-The Resources Committee (previously Site and Finance) has strategic oversight of all staffing spending and advises governors of any budgetary constraints or considerations.
+The Resources Committee (previously Site and Finance) has strategic oversight of all staffing spending and advises Governors of any budgetary constraints or considerations.

-The Academy has the School Business Manager as Company Secretary.
+The Academy has the Head of Operations and Business Development as Company Secretary.